-This Harvest basket is totally free for you to download too (although do check out the terms and conditions below) so if you’d like to use it with your class or Sunday School group then go ahead, I’d love to see any pictures if you do!
+This Harvest basket is totally free for you (although do check out the terms and conditions below) so if you’d like to use it with your class or Sunday School group then go ahead, I’d love to see any pictures if you do!

 Scarecrow Craft for Kids

 I love the changing colours of the seasons as summer starts to fade and autumn starts.
 We have a lot of autumn crafts and I’ve shared quite a few scarecrow crafts for kids too, I love our paper bag puppets for The Scarecrows Wedding which is a great book if you haven’t read it yet.

 We’ve also got a lot of fun harvest crafts for kids you could check out as well as a scarecrow template which is perfect for some easy scarecrow crafts – we’ve shared some ideas for ways that you can use it too.